Avandia® Heart Risks

 The NEJM article published in 2007 estimated the risk of heart attack to be 30 to 40 percent higher in patients taking Avandia®: than in patients treated with another diabetes drug or placebo.

 Despite its popularity, Avandia® carries significant risks and patients who have suffered harm as a result may be entitled to financial reimbursement.
-To learn more about recovering your losses, contact an experienced Connecticut defective drug lawyer today.
-We'll evaluate your case FREE of charge, answer your questions, and ensure your rights are protected.
+To learn more about recovering your losses with an Avandia lawsuit, contact us to speak with an experienced Avandia® side effects lawyer today at Berkowitz and Hanna LLC.
+We’ll evaluate your case FREE of charge, answer your questions, and ensure your rights are protected.